by Rustem Vilenkin – Sep 7, 2021 6:08:44 AM • 8 min

 8. The Sinemia company uses AI to recommend films to subscribers.
 Unlike Netflix (it only collects data about the movies you watched on this platform), the Sinemia app asks users what movies they like or not.
 The company then compares your responses with those of other subscribers to predict which movies you will enjoy.

-Despite the fact that AI greatly helps filmmakers save costs and resources on creating and promoting their products, it raises controversial moments pertaining to whether the new technology can replace human talent in the world of art.
+Despite the fact that AI greatly helps filmmakers save costs and resources on creating and promoting their products, it raises controversial moments pertaining to whether the new generative AI technology can replace human talent in the world of art.

 Why Some Filmmakers Refuse to Use AI